gedw99/conduit-mono/README.md

 ## CI

 The generic Github CI workflow will be added.
-This calls Makefile, just like you do on your laptop.
-There is NO need to add anything else to the Github CI, as Make is perfectly.
+This calls the Makefile, just like you do on your laptop.
+There is NO need to add anything else to the Github CI, as Make can do it all.

 ## DIST